-Dr. Anju Sahay: Thank you Paul.
-So yes, we wanted to do a formative evaluation specifically at the developmental phase to make sure, first of all to understand the needs of the stakeholders, what is currently going on, what would be the right way to implement it. to roll out the CDS system so that it’s effective and valuable.
+Dr. Anju Sahay: Thank you, Paul.
+So yes, we wanted to do a formative evaluation specifically at the developmental phase to make sure, first of all to understand the needs of the stakeholders, what is currently going on, what would be the right way to implement it, to roll out the CDS system so that it’s effective and valuable.
 So like Paul said, the CDS is imbedded within the clinical dashboard.
-So the main aim of the survey which we conducted earlier this year was to understand the comfort level of the respondents using this technology and information systems and dashboards. and also to understand the value of the clinical dashboard which is being used to manage patients because this would be in the context, the CDS is embedded within the clinical dashboard so are these providers actually using them, why are they using, how are they using it and for what reasons are they using it? [unintelligible 38:40] not using the clinical dashboard then how are they managing the patients?
+So the main aim of the survey which we conducted earlier this year was to understand the comfort level of the respondents using this technology and information systems and dashboards and also to understand the value of the clinical dashboard which is being used to manage patients, because this would be in the context, the CDS is embedded within the clinical dashboard, so are these providers actually using them, why are they using, how are they using it, and for what reasons are they using it?
+If they're not using the clinical dashboard, then how are they managing the patients?

-So given that context we conducted the survey which was a cross-sectional survey, web based, Again we just REDCap survey format which was again very helpful particularly with the branching logic.
-This project, the CDS project is focusing on the role out of the CDS in VISN 21.
-So we selected two sites here And also this project is focusing on use of the CDS by PACT teams in primary care so PACT teams we focused on three groups of respondents which were the primary care providers or the PCPs and they were about half of them, formed about half of the respondents.
-Then PACT nurses which was slightly more than one-third and the rest were pharmacists.
+So given that context, we conducted the survey, which was a cross-sectional survey, web based.
+Again, we used the REDCap survey format, which was again very helpful, particularly with the branching logic.
+This project, the CDS project, is focusing on the rollout of the CDS in VISN 21.
+So we selected two sites here.
+And also this project is focusing on use of the CDS by PACT teams in primary care, so in PACT teams we focused on three groups of respondents which were the primary care providers or the PCPs and they were about half of them, formed about half of the respondents.
+Then PACT nurses, which was slightly more than one-third, and the rest were pharmacists.
 The PACT teams also have other team members which we discussed.
-We said these are generally the main people who stay with a PACT team so let’s talk to them and understand what’s going on.
+We said these are generally the main people who stay with a PACT team, so let’s talk to them and understand what’s going on.
 We had almost a 50% response rate for the survey.

-One thing I forgot to mention is when [unintelligible 40:06] these two sites, we get the data from the two sites, so these are the medical centers as well as the [unintelligible 40:11] like Palo Alto has care division.
-We have Modesto and San Jose and Capitola and then we have other [unintelligible 40:19] so we get the data from all of them because the context makes such a difference, you know how the clinical dashboard and potentially the CDS will be used at the medical center, was this a [unintelligible 40:31] and what worked and doesn’t work?
+One thing I forgot to mention is when we [unintelligible 40:06] these two sites, we get the data from the two sites, so these are the medical centers as well as the CBOCs like Palo Alto has care division.
+We have Modesto and San Jose and Capitola, and then we have other CBOCs, so we get the data from all of them because the context makes such a difference whether, how the clinical dashboard and potentially the CDS will be used at the medical center, was it a CBOCs, and what worked and doesn’t work?
 So yes, so we get that into account too.